Skip Navigation

 WHEREAS, robust funding for elections supports voter accessibility and participation, ensuring that all citizens have the opportunity to exercise their right to vote;

-NOW, THEREFORE, BE IT RESOLVED, that the County Judges and Commissioners Association of Texas request the state implement additional funding for elections and election security to protect the integrity of our electoral process and continue the use of local choices including the use of election administrators and countywide polling.
+NOW, THEREFORE, BE IT RESOLVED, that the County Judges and Commissioners Association of Texas requests that the state implement additional funding for elections and election security to protect the integrity of our electoral process and continue the use of local choices including the use of election administrators and countywide polling.

 WHEREAS, home rule municipalities have the authority by ordinance to provide for the public safety of their citizens to restrict a registered sex offender from going in, on, or within a specified distance of a child safety zone in the municipality; and